JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_09/lecture.md

 new_ci.slotnames = vcat([Symbol("#self#"), :f, :args], ci.slotnames[2:end])
 new_ci.slotflags = vcat([0x00, 0x00, 0x00], ci.slotflags[2:end])
 ```
 Above, we also filled the `slotflags`.
-Authors admit that names `:f` and `:args` in the above should be replaced by a `gensym`ed name, but they do not anticipate this code to be used for some bigger problems where name-clashes might occur.
+Authors admit that names `:f` and `:args` in the above should be replaced by a `gensym`ed name, but they do not anticipate this code to be used outside of this educative example where name-clashes might occur.
 We also copy information about the lines from the source code:
 ```@repl lec09
 foreach(s -> push!(new_ci.linetable, s), ci.linetable)